mageshkrishna/ReactNativePushNotification/README.md

   console.log(`Server is running on port ${PORT}`);
 });
 ```
-# Horray you also completed the Node backend now check it in the post man;
+# Hurray you also completed the Node backend now check it in the post man;
  >Postman : http://localhost:3000/send-push-notification
  >Go to body and choose raw then json
  ```